-ESE 111 is an introduction to the principles underlying electrical and systems engineering.
+ESE 111 (only offered in Fall) is an introduction to the principles underlying electrical and systems engineering.
 Concepts used in designing circuits, processing signals, analyzing networks, and understanding complex systems will be discussed in lectures and illustrated in the laboratory.
-This course will provide some of the necessary foundations for students interested in more advanced courses in ESE
+This course will provide some of the necessary foundations for students interested in more advanced courses in ESE.

 Some of the topics covered include: